cg-2611/LanguageReferences/C++/README.md

     - [General Information](#general-information)

 > There is a significant amount of similarity between C and C++, and so because of this refer to C for the following topics:
 > - Bit Manipulation
 > - Structures
 > - Unions
 > - Memory Padding
 > - Function Pointers and Passing by Reference
 > - Static Variables
 > - External variables
 > - Static Functions
+> - Variable Arguments (use cstdarg instead of stdarg.h)

 ## Language Basics
 ### Entry Point